opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/obfuscate.md

 When using the `patterns` configuration option, you can use a set of predefined obfuscation patterns for common fields.
 The `obfuscate` processor supports the following predefined patterns:

 You cannot use multiple patterns for one obfuscate processor.
-Use one obfuscate processor for each pattern.
+Use one pattern for each obfuscate processor.
 {: .note}